 To get started, you’ll be instructed to download their app named VeSync which is available for both Android and iOS.
-This appears to be a 3rd party app that can handle some other non-Etekcity smart home products as well.
+This appears to be a 3rd party app that can handle some other smart home brands as well.
 The app does a good job of walking you through the connection process.

 The first option didn’t work for us so we had to use the APN setup.
-This involved holding a button on the smart plug for 10 seconds, connecting our phone to the temporary WiFi access point, and then entering in our wireless credentials.
+This involved holding a button on the device for 10 seconds, connecting our phone to the temporary WiFi access point, and then entering in our wireless credentials.
 This all seems more complicated than it really is.
 It should only take about 3 minutes per plug and the app does a terrific job of walking you through each step of the process.

 Performed Like a Champ With Bonus Features

-We don’t ask much out of our smart plugs but the Etekcity Wi-Fi Mini Smart Plug exceeded our expectations.
+We don’t ask much out of our smart plugs but the Etekcity Wi-Fi Mini exceeded our expectations.
 Beyond the rather simple setup, the VeSync app is as straightforward and as easy to use as anything out there today.
 The on/off functionality had next to no lag and there was only been one dropped connection with one of the plugs in over a month of use.

 A fun feature I haven’t seen on any other smart plug is countdown mode.
 Simply click the button on the app and input a time where you want them to shut off.
 Great if you want to tell the kids that it’s lights out in 10 minutes.
 Or use it as a sleep timer for a table fan or television set in your bedroom.